NecronomiconCoding/NecroBot/README.md

 ## NecroBot - the original For The Community, By The Community bot
 We are proud to announce the release of 0.7.2, with special thanks to Kevin and the entire crew involved at PGD!

+## This release features automatic Device ID generation
+You can now opt to leave the device values static and your device ID will not be the same as everyone elses.
+If you prefer to use your own device, you can do that as well!

+To change the device information in /Config/auth.json to YOUR personal device, you will need android-sdk with adb (and drivers for your phone).
+Here are the correlating values with the command to run to grab the value off your phone:
+"DeviceId": "", // adb.exe shell settings get secure android_id
+"AndroidBoardName": "", // adb.exe shell getprop ro.product.board
+"AndroidBootloader": "", // adb.exe shell getprop ro.boot.bootloader
+"DeviceBrand": "", // adb.exe shell getprop ro.product.brand
+"DeviceModel": "", // adb.exe shell getprop ro.product.model
+"DeviceModelIdentifier": "", // adb.exe shell getprop ro.product.name
+"DeviceModelBoot": "qcom",
+"HardwareManufacturer": "", // adb.exe shell getprop ro.product.manufacturer
+"HardwareModel": "", // adb.exe shell getprop ro.product.model
+"FirmwareBrand": "", // adb.exe shell getprop ro.product.name
+"FirmwareTags": "", // adb.exe shell getprop ro.build.tags
+"FirmwareType": "", // adb.exe shell getprop ro.build.type
+"FirmwareFingerprint": "" // adb.exe shell getprop ro.build.fingerprint

 <h2><a name="features">Features</a></h2>

  - [PTC Login / Google]